Home Debt Consolidation What Are the Tax Consequences of Debt Settlement?

 • Some investor incentive payments, such as Principal Reduction Alternative payments and Pay-for-Performance Success payments are non-taxable forgiven debt.

 You can apply exclusions to your forgiven debt after the mentioned exceptions.
-Such exclusions can also eliminate your forgiven debt from your income.
+Such exclusions can also eliminate loans forgiven from your income.

 • Debt forgiven as a result of Chapter 7, 11, or 13 bankruptcy is non-taxable.